If you’ve ever wanted to take a crack at making your own Chicken Bone Broth, now is the time.

 Using the “Manual” function, cook on High for 30 minutes.
 Leave the broth to sit for 1 1/2 to 2 hours.

-Strain the broth into another pot or a storage container, and discard the solids.
+Strain the broth into another pot, storage container or even mason jars, and discard the solids.
 Season with salt.

 Gut healing and optimal gut health only works when you work with it.